omidarmat/webDevNotes/JavaScript/javascript-theory.md

 4. AJAX calls: stands for Asynchronous JavaScript And XML and allows us to communicate with remote web servers.
 With AJAX calls, we can request data from web servers dynamically.

 ### **AJAX calls**

+AJAX calls are designed in nature to work with promises.
+It means that fetching data from a remote server is actually implemented as a promise.
+So once the data arrives, the callback function associated with it will be inserted into the microtasks queue.

 There are multiple ways of doing AJAX calls.